Early postnatal hospital discharge: United Kingdom

-The Heart of England NHS Foundation Trust (HEFT) offers guidelines of early postnatal discharge for obstetric and midwifery staff within HEFT.
+The Heart of England NHS Foundation Trust (HEFT) offers guidelines for early postnatal discharge for obstetric and midwifery staff within HEFT.
 HEFT requires that the minimum time for infant discharge following delivery is two hours, with criteria involving the need for normal labor and no adverse medical or obstetric history.

-One study done by John Bowers and Helen Cheyne in the U.K. investigated if reducing the length of the patients stay could be possible and safe.
+One study done by John Bowers and Helen Cheyne in the U.K. investigated whether reducing the length of the patients' stay could be possible and safe.
 In the U.K. having a baby is the number one reason for hospital visits, with 800,000 babies being born annually.
 These numbers are costing the NHS (National Health Service) 2.5 billion pounds per year.
 They considered making the stay shorter due to the number of women who use midwives and have access to postnatal care, without hospital involvement.
-Their study found that while they could reduce the postnatal stay without jeopardizing the patients it would not save the hospitals enough money to make the reduction worthwhile.
+Their study found that while they could reduce the postnatal stay without jeopardizing the patients, it would not save the hospitals enough money to make the reduction worthwhile.

 A UK study based on interviews with 40 pregnant women highlighted a fear of having to leave the hospital too early or having to stay too long.
 According to their feedback, the ideal situation would be more control over the length of stay and making a joint decision with staff.

 Statistics

-Campbell, Cegolon, Macleod and Benova in 2016 investigated the average duration of hospital stay after facility births in 92 countries.
+Campbell, Cegolon, Macleod, and Benova in 2016 investigated the average duration of hospital stay after facility births in 92 countries.
 Data was gathered using existing database and health surveys from the Organisation for Economic Co-operation and Development (OECD), Demographic and Health Surveys (DHS), Multiple Indicator Cluster Surveys (MICS) and the US Centers for Disease Control and Prevention Reproductive Health Survey (CDC-RHS).
 The average length of postnatal hospital stay for vaginal delivery ranged from 0.5 days (Egypt) to 6.2 days (Ukraine) in 71 countries whereas cesarean delivery ranged from 2.5 to 9.3 days in 30 countries.

 Controversy

 In a study done by Kay M. Tomashek et al., they researched the rate of infant morbidity in late preterm and term infants and their discharge time.
 Of the 1004 late preterm and 24,320 term infants in our study, 4.3% and 2.7% of infants, respectively, were either readmitted or had an observational stay.
 Late preterm infants were 1.5 times more likely to require hospital-related care and 1.8 times more likely to be readmitted than term infants.
 Among infants who were breastfed, late preterm infants were 1.8 times more likely than term infants to require hospital-related care and 2.2 times more likely to be readmitted.
-Jaundice and infection accounted for the majority of readmission's.
+Jaundice and infection accounted for the majority of readmissions.
 Their findings suggest that late preterm infants discharged early experience significantly more neonatal morbidity than term infants discharged early; however, this may be true only for breastfed infants.